d4n5h/swagger-client-builder/README.md

-# swagger-client-builder
+# Swagger API Client Builder

-Automatically generates an API client on top of Axios using Swagger JSON document.
+Automatically generate an API client on top of Axios using Swagger JSON document.
+Basically using the Swagger document to generate a client in reverse.

-It uses the Swagger schema for input validation.
+1. It uses the Swagger schema for input validation and it resolves all the schema references.

-It will automatically gets the content-type from the requestBody and converts the body accordingly.
+2. It automatically gets the content-type from the requestBody and converts the body accordingly, if there's no content-type to the requestBody then it will fallback to JSON.

-Install:
+3. If operationIds are defined, it will use them as method names, or you can use `.get("/path/name/{id}")` / `.post("/path/name")`, etc...

+4. It will try to resolve the protocol, host and base path.
+But if the Swagger document doesn't contain them then you'll need to define them in the axios config.

+5. Don't use operationIds that are like method types (e.g "get", "post", "put", "delete", etc...)

+6. Currently it supports Swagger v2 and OpenAPI v3, but it might support other versions.
+If it doesn't then you can open an issue or create a pull request.

+## Install

 ```bash
 npm install swagger-client-builder
 ```

-Or:
+### Or

 ```bash
 yarn add swagger-client-builder
 ```

-Example:
+## Example

 ```javascript
 const SwaggerClientBuilder = require("swagger-client-builder");